OpenSRProject/OpenStarRuler-Toolset/README.md

 * Cloning base game files
 * Cloning mod files (with fallback to base game)
 * Comparing files with the base game
+    - The diff is editable, like the "Working Copy" diffs provided by VSCode's Git support.
+    - Green was added by the currently open mod.
+    - Red was removed by (or never existed in) the currently open mod.
 * Comparing files with a mod (with fallback to base game)

 ## Requirements